Nikolas Cruz Has Been Charged With Premeditated Murder After The Florida School Shooting

 Shortly after the charges were announced, President Donald Trump tweeted that there were "so many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior."

 "Neighbors and classmates knew he was a big problem.
-Must always report such instances to authorities, again and again!" he wrote.
+Must always report such instances to authorities, again and again!" he wrote, hours before the White House announced he planned to address the nation about the shooting at 11 a.m.
+ET.

 A family member told ABC News that Cruz and his younger brother were adopted.
 His adoptive father, Roger Cruz, died a few years ago and his mother, Lynda, died last November.